OCA/data-protection/privacy_consent/README.rst

    * If you chose *Manual* mode, all missing consent request are created as drafts, and nothing else is done now.

-   * If you chose *Automatic* mode, also those requests are sent to subjects and set as *Sent*.
+   * If you chose *Automatic* mode, also those request e-mails are enqueued and, when the mail queue is cleared, they will be set as *Sent*.

 #.
 You will be presented with the list of just-created consent requests.
    See below.